angular/angular/aio/content/guide/testing.md

 <div class="alert is-helpful">

-  For the sample application that the testing guides describe, see the <live-example noDownload>sample app</live-example>.
+  See the <live-example noDownload>sample app</live-example> / <live-example stackblitz="specs" noDownload>tests</live-example>
+  for a working example containing the code snippets in this guide.

-  For the tests features in the testing guides, see <live-example stackblitz="specs" noDownload>tests</live-example>.
+  Download the sample app and tests <live-example downloadOnly>here</live-example>.

 </div>